Clear breakdown of how an MC number differs from a USDOT number. One is a free federal identifier; the other is a paid operating-authority license.

 A USDOT number identifies a motor carrier in FMCSA safety and inspection systems.
 It is how the federal government tracks inspections, crashes, hours-of-service audits, and safety ratings.
 Every commercial motor vehicle that meets the federal weight, passenger, or hazmat thresholds has to have a USDOT number — including private carriers hauling their own goods.

 Getting a USDOT is free.
-The application is a short form in the FMCSA URS system.
+The application is a short form in FMCSA's Motus registration system (motus.dot.gov).
 There is no government fee, and the number is usually issued within a business day.
 The USDOT does not grant any operating privileges — it just creates the record the government uses to track the business.

 MC Number: The License